Firearm Security & You

 Alarm Systems – Level 2 & 3

-It’s not only the firearms themselves that should be secured, The Home Office & Lincolnshire police also advise that if you are keeping more than six firearms on your property, your property should be fitted with an alarm system.
+It’s not only the firearms themselves that should be secured, The Home Office & Lincolnshire police also advise that if you are keeping more than five firearms on your property, your property should be fitted with an alarm system.

 Depending on your security rating, different devices can be utilised to meet the requirements.
 For example, a home with a level 2 security rating can fit smart devices, such as a doorbell camera, to all entry doors.
 The devices must “be capable of immediately notifying you (or other designated appropriate person) should an intruder gain entry or access to your property where firearms are stored.”